artyompal/kaggle-abstract-reasoning/README.md

 # Kaggle Abstraction and Reasoning Challenge
-This is our solution of Kaggle Abstraction and Reasoning Challenge which scored 10th on the leaderboard (there were 915 competitors).
+This is our solution of [Kaggle Abstraction and Reasoning Challenge](https://www.kaggle.com/c/abstraction-and-reasoning-challenge) which scored 10th on the leaderboard (there were 915 competitors).

 ## The challenge
-The Abstraction and Reasoning Corpus is hosted here: https://github.com/fchollet/ARC.
-It offers 400 tasks in the train dataset, 400 tasks in the validation set, and 100 tasks in the test set (hidden).
+The Abstraction and Reasoning Corpus (https://github.com/fchollet/ARC) offers 400 tasks in the train dataset, 400 tasks in the validation set, and 100 tasks in the test set (hidden).
 Every task is a little similar to some tasks from IQ test.
 An example of a task:<br>
 ![Task 1](pic/task1.png)